 Since Espresso adds cool ash tones, it will darken and add depth to the streaks that have levels 3 through 6.
 On lighter hair—levels higher than 6—we can see that this shade starts to look transparent even though it still darkens.
 This is really apparent on the very tips where the hair was starting at a level 9.
 There’s a khaki greenish look, which is why we would not recommend this shade of hair gloss for very light hair.

 Use Espresso if you have brown or black hair that looks a little too brassy.
+Espresso gloss will help you acheive an ash brown glow.
 The ash tones will add a deep, smoky look.
 For lighter hair, use Crema hair gloss instead to add cool tones.